wso2-attic/pivotal-cf-is/pattern-1/bosh-release/README.md

     bosh -e <environment-alias> add-blob <local_system_path_to_MySQL_driver> mysqldriver/mysql-connector-java-<version>-bin.jar
     bosh -e <environment-alias> add-blob <local_system_path_to_WSO2_IS_distribution> wso2is/wso2is-<version>.zip
     ```

+    **Note**: For evaluation purposes, the BOSH release implementation has created a release package for MySQL JDBC driver.
+    This assumes that by default, the used external DBMS is MySQL.
+But if the external DBMS used is of another type, [create
+    a BOSH release package](https://bosh.io/docs/packages.html) (similar to `<pivotal-cf-is>/pattern-1/bosh-release/packages/mysqldriver`) for the particular
+    JDBC driver.
+Then, you have to upload the relevant JDBC driver in the form of a blob, as above.

 5. **[Optional]** If the BOSH release is a final release, upload the blobs (added in step 4).
 Please refer
 [BOSH documentation](https://bosh.io/docs/create-release.html#upload-blobs) for further details.